patternmaker/Smol-Stealth-Burner-V0.1-Mod/README.md

 This Smol stealth burner does not lose any X,Y or X travel and has all best features I wanted in a Smol hotend.
 I would say this is an intermediate build.You will need knowledge of soldering as well as wiring in general.
 You will need to work with small objects that can be a pain for unsteady hands. please keep this in mind.
 ***************************I AM NOT RESPONSIBLE FOR ANY DAMAGES TO YOUR PRINTER.
 PERFORM THIS MOD AT YOUR OWN RISK.**************************

+Print settings are standard Voron settings.
+The only exception is the X carraige.
+This will need support.
+No way around it.
+You want the full x,y travel?
+Sacrafices have to be made.
+Don't worry its not a lot and should come off easy if they are dialed in.

 Here is a list of the Items that you will need to compelete this build.
 Currently ONLY LGX lite with dragon is supported if I have time I may help someone adapt other extruders and or hotends.

 1. Two M3x35mm, Two M3x20mm socket or cap screws to screw in LGX Lite, two M2.5x4mm hotend mounting bolts socket or cap works.
 2. A set of pogo pins.
 You will need to select.
 4PIN SMD MALE AND FEMALE and I opted to buy more to have as spares testing I have no issues and they are rated to have enough to power the fans. https://www.aliexpress.com/item/1005003511237426.html?spm=a2g0o.productlist.0.0.19ef6d67f3sBNk&algo_pvid=a7257952-b1d4-4948-9495-a111bfa022f6&aem_p4p_detail=202204292020154509380800919520001935181&algo_exp_id=a7257952-b1d4-4948-9495-a111bfa022f6-4&pdp_ext_f=%7B%22sku_id%22%3A%2212000026116527374%22%7D&pdp_npi=1%40dis%7CUSD%7C%7C1.35%7C%7C%7C3.83%7C%7C%40210318b916512888151663045ed553%7C12000026116527374%7Csea
 3. A fine tip Soldering iron.
 Trust me this will not be fun without it.